walkerk1980/LSW/doc/docs/technical-documentation/wslconfig.exe.md

 # Wslconfig.exe

-`wslconfig.exe` is a Windows executable that can be used to configure WSL distributions.
+`lswconfig.exe` is a Windows executable that can be used to configure LSW distributions.